 - Good Formatting and Clear Writing.

 - Detailed Market Research and Competitor Research.

-Now define each element of business into the chosen template.
+Now define each element of business into the chosen business plan format.

 Here I found that why business owners feel the pain of planning business….because they don’t know the difference between Traditional and Lean Business Plan.